 - Mistaken identity

-- The property you intended to take was actually your own property.
+- The property you intended to take was your own.

-A burglary lawyer in Los Angeles from our firm could be able to argue your charge down using these defenses.
-This could reduce the penalties put on you or even convince the judge to dismiss your case.
+A burglary lawyer serving Los Angeles from our firm could argue your charge down or even have the charge dismissed.

 What Is the Difference Between Burglary, Theft, and Robbery?

-Burglary, theft, and robbery are three crimes that are often misconstrued by those who don’t have experience in criminal defense law.
-While they can overlap, knowing the difference between the three crimes is important:
+Burglary, theft, and robbery may be confused by those without experience in criminal defense.
+While there are common features of each, knowing the difference between the three crimes is essential:

-- Theft, also known as larceny, is the act of taking someone else’s property with the intention of permanently depriving them of said property.
+- Theft, also known as larceny, is taking someone else’s personal property with the intent to deprive them of it permanently.
+We can tell you more about theft crimes.

-- Burglary does not necessarily have to involve theft at all, though it usually does.
-It is the act of breaking and entering into someone else’s property with the intent to commit a crime.
+- Burglary does not necessarily have to involve theft, though it can.
+Burglary is the act of breaking into and entering someone’s property with the intent to commit a crime.

-- Robbery does always involve theft—it’s the act of stealing something from someone else using either force or the threat of force.
+- Robbery involves theft—taking something from someone else using either force or the threat of force.

 Crimes Involving the Destruction of Property

-Destroying property that does not belong to you can be a serious offense in Los Angeles.
-However, our criminal defense lawyers have plenty of experience dealing with these charges.
-The two main forms of this charge are arson and vandalism.
+Destroying property that does not belong to you can be a serious offense.
+However, our criminal defense lawyers have plenty of experience defending clients against these charges.
+Two prominent property damage-related charges are arson and vandalism.

 What Are the Different Types of Arson in L.A.?

-Our L.A. property crimes lawyers have extensive knowledge of arson charges.
-Almost always charged as a felony offense, arson can come in two forms:
+Our lawyers have extensive knowledge of arson charges.
+Typically charged as a felony offense, the court can classify arson as:

 - Malicious arson (which is always a felony)

-- Reckless burning (which, occasionally, can be a misdemeanor)
+- Reckless burning (which can be a misdemeanor)

-The difference between the two charges, which are spelled out in the California Penal Code § 450, is that malicious arson involves the intent to defraud a person, harm or kill them, or purposefully destroy their property.
-This is the more serious charge, and it can result in up to 14 years in prison as well as high fines and permanent convicted felon status.
+The difference between the two charges, spelled out in California Penal Code §450, is that malicious arson involves the intent to defraud a person, harm or kill them, or purposefully destroy their property.

-With such harsh punishment at stake, your best option is to contact an experienced criminal defense attorney.
+With such severe penalties at stake, your best option is to contact a dedicated attorney.

-Vandalism can involve the stereotypical spray paint can, but the charge can include a variety of other activities as well.
-For example, a charge of vandalism in Los Angeles can result from:
+Vandalism can involve the stereotypical spray-paint can, but the charge may include other activities.
+For example, a charge of vandalism can result from:

 - Keying a car